lchlewis/getting-and-cleaning-data-course-project/CookBook.md

 **5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject**

-Explaination: Use cbind() to combine data frame by column

-Explaination: Use ddply() from the plyr package to manipulate the data frame

-Explaination: Use colMeans() to calculate column means for a data frame

-Explaination: Use write.table() to write the data frame into file
+Explaination: Use cbind() to combine data frame by column; Use ddply() from the plyr package to manipulate the data frame; Use colMeans() to calculate column means for a data frame; Use write.table() to write the data frame into file

 complete_data <- cbind(x_mergedata, y_mergedata, subject_mergedata)